 There is an important point about the application of Multiple Dwellings Relief (MDR) in transactions involving several dwellings.
 MDR works by calculating the SDLT on each dwelling by reference to the average price of all the dwellings.
 Savings in SDLT can therefore be achieved due to the multiple use of the lower rates in the SDLT charging bands.
 In some cases (including many purchases of properties with granny flats) MDR can be obtained without the surcharge automatically becoming due.
 HMRC confirmed this in a Talking Points webinar on 23 July 2019.

 There are now different amounts of SDLT that can be due on purchases of residential property depending on the exact circumstances.
 To illustrate this, let us take different purchases, all for £800,000, of different properties and calculate the amount of tax.
-If you are buying a single dwelling and you aren’t sure if the additional rate applies, see our earlier article HERE.
+If you are buying a single dwelling and you aren’t sure if the 3% surcharge rate applies, see our earlier article HERE.

 Example 1.
 Purchase of single dwelling without surcharge

 Based on someone buying what will be their only property, or buying a house which counts as a replacement of their only or main residence, the surcharge does not apply.
 The SDLT on a price of £800,000 at slice rates is £30,000.